mahoney1/docs/commercialpaper-query-tutorial.md

 1. In VSCode, have open, the folder with the smart contract completed in the previous tutorial

-2. Open the main contract script file `papercontract.js` - add the following lines as instructed below:
+2. Open the main contract script file `papercontract.js` under the `lib` folder - add the following lines as instructed below:

 After the  `const { Contract, Context }` line (approx line 8)   add the following lines: